 Spatial and Temporal Patterns of Predator-Prey Dynamics

-Funding: WDFW UW Project Leads: Dr. Beth Gardner (PI), Sarah Bassing (PhD student)
+Funding: WDFW, USDA UW Project Leads: Dr. Beth Gardner (PI), Sarah B. Bassing (PhD Candidate)